-It is also important that pupils should be able to gauge their progress in subjects where relatively little written work is done e.g., Music, Art, Design & Technology, PSHCE, Dance, Information Technology, PE and Drama, and where verbal feedback represents the main form of appraisal.
+It is also important that pupils should be able to gauge their progress in subjects where relatively little written work is done e.g., music, art, design & technology, PSHCE, computing, PE and drama, and where verbal feedback represents the main form of appraisal.
 Teachers must keep a record of attainment in these subjects so they have a clear record of learning and progress.